SciLifeLab/courses/ngsintro/1811/labs/NGS_workflow.md

 # --recode is used to create a new vcf file as output, otherwise only statistics are calculated.

 ```
 * How many variants passed the filters?
+(Check the log file)
 * Try to find out how many variants that are indels (Hint: 'man vcftools' will list available options.)

 ## Variant annotation